-When it comes to an established craftsman or woman they have had a life time to build up the tools and supplies needed to crate and make.
-They often prioritize a space in their home or have a separate studio space.
+When it comes to an established craftsman or woman, they have had a lifetime to build up the tools and supplies needed to create and make.
+They often prioritize space in their home or have a separate studio space.

 In order for the space and the system to work properly the new or returning maker needs the proper space to create.

 • Sturdy • Durable • Various job uses • Tactile • Allow for adjustments• Versatile • Ability for storage • Ease of Use • Allow for additions• Provide space • Storage

 Three dimensional sketching